twhite96/made-mistakes-gatsby/src/posts/articles/improving-jekyll-static-comments.md

 ---

 Well there you have it, a static-based commenting system done up in Jekyll that handles nested comments and reply notifications.
-Now if I could only shave a minute of my build time to get new comments merged in quicker :frowning:.
+Now if I could only shave a minute of my build time to get new comments merged in quicker.

 *[CSS]: Cascading Style Sheets